 My upbringing instilled in me a strong desire to contribute meaningfully to my community and society.
 I have always found I am at my best when I am able to help others in a significant manner.
 My drive to contribute coupled with an interest in human decision-making led me down many paths.

-On my journey to becoming a counsellor I completed a number of experiences that sharpened my ability to understand, listen, and empathize with others.
-A few of my highlights were: getting an undergraduate degree in psychology, working as a research assistant, volunteering to teach underserved youth snowboarding, working on a crisis line, and lastly, as a support worker– integrating adults with autism into their community in Trail, BC.
+On my journey to becoming a counsellor I completed a number of experiences that sharpened my ability to understand, listen, and empathize with others: getting an undergraduate degree in psychology, working as a research assistant, volunteering to teach underserved youth snowboarding, working on a crisis line, and lastly, as a support worker– integrating adults with autism into their community in Trail, BC.

 I completed my practicum at Child and Youth Mental Health services (CYMH) under the guidance and supervision of Sean Larsen.
 It was under Sean’s expert guidance that I found my clinical focus.
-I have always loved working with children and youth, but my time at CYMH exposed me to the benefit that I could bring to youth with mental health concerns.
+I have always found it rewarding working with children and youth, but my time at CYMH exposed me to the benefit that I could bring to families struggling with interpersonal and mental health concerns.

 "Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”